-You will be stuck for hours staring at wee, but the trimming is rather important as leaving some of the unwanted leaves and buds on the plant can and will hinder the quality of THC.
+You will be stuck for hours staring at weed, but the trimming is essential as leaving some of the unwanted leaves and buds on the plant can and will hinder the quality of THC.

-Trimming also affects the look, reduces mold formation, and grants smoother smoking.
+Trimming also affects the look, reduces mould formation, and grants smoother smoking.

 Trimming is the action you do next after growing the plant.
-Although it might appear boring, it is rather important and worth your time and effort, due to the ultimate result.
+Although it might appear monotonous, it is essential and worth your time and effort due to the ultimate result.

 Now it is the trimming time.
-Cut away all the sugar leaves on each bud of each branch.
+Cutaway all the sugar leaves on each bud of each branch.
 Carefully use your curved scissor so you don’t damage the flower.
-Some sugar leaves will prevail but that is normal, as some can be concealed by the body of the bud.
+Some sugar leaves will prevail, but that is normal, as the bud’s body can conceal some.

 Pros and Cons of Wet Trimming

 By doing the wet trim, it is much easier to remove sugar and fan leaves since they get shrivelled and dried up during dry trim.